 Repetitive strain injury, also known as RSI, happens when repetitive movements have caused injuries to muscles, ligaments and tendons.
 Most sufferers are those who work in an office and type on keyboards for long periods of time as it mainly affects the hands, elbows or wrists.

 There are two main types of RSI:

 The constant pain that RSI causes every day can leave you feeling depressed and frustrated, and left unattended, it can seriously affect your quality of life.
 Making a claim may seem like an added stress at an already difficult time, but compensation can help you get things back to how they were before your injury.

 To be able to make a claim, your accident needs to have been caused by unsafe or unhealthy work practices – but don’t worry, if you’re feeling unsure, we’ll be able to let you know whether we think you can make a claim if you get in touch and call 0800 234 6438.
 Or, if you’d prefer, you can fill in our secure online form to arrange a call back.

-Many people who get in touch with us about repetitive strain injury have done so because their employer has failed to give them the training or equipment they needed to be able to do their job safely.
+Many people who get in touch with us about repetitive strain injury have done so because their employer has failed to give them the training or any equipment that they needed to be able to do their job safely.

 All employers have a duty of care to keep you safe from RSI, as set out in the Health and Safety at Work Act 1974.
 They should make sure you have regular breaks, provide you with the correct equipment (such as an adjustable chair), and carry out risk assessments.
 They should also make reasonable adjustments to your work space, equipment, etc. where required.